Early Years Funding for 2, 3 and 4-year-olds

 - Inform the helpdesk if there have been any significant changes to number of children attending for funded hours or if you have no funded children.

-For more information on the process for claiming the Early Years Education Funding please see:
+For more information on the process for claiming the Early Years Funding please see:

-- Golden Ticket (2 year olds funding) – Guidance for Providers (Currently unavailable – this is being revised)
+- Golden Ticket (2 year old funding) – Guidance for Providers (Currently unavailable – this is being revised)

 - Process for Providers